tanav-malhotra/windows-11-pro/README.md

   - **ProduKey Tool**: Download free utility from Nirsoft
   - **Command Line**: Run `wmic path softwarelicensingservice get OA3xOriginalProductKey`

-#### "Windows 11 Pro is not detected" (after install script + restart)
+#### "Windows 11 Pro is not detected" (after installation + restart)
 - **Cause**: Windows edition upgrade may have failed or only partially completed
 - **Script Response**: Shows detection results from 3 different methods for diagnosis
 - **Solutions**:
   - Check Settings → System → About to see if it shows "Windows 11 Pro"
-  - If it shows Pro in Settings but script fails: Detection issue (run activate script again)
+  - If it shows Pro in Settings but script fails: Detection issue (run script again)
-  - If it still shows Home/other edition: Re-run the install script
+  - If it still shows Home/other edition: Re-run the script to attempt installation again
   - Try manual verification: Open CMD and run `dism /online /get-currentedition`

 #### "WMIC is not recognized" or parsing errors in detection